 Don’t Expect Ice Water to Appear on Your Table at a Restaurant

 In Germany, the busboy doesn’t show up at your table, moments after you sit down, with giant tumblers of ice water.
 If you want water… you have to order it.
 Chances are you will get a smaller glass, and maybe a bottle if you need refills.
 Most importantly!
 Be aware that there are a few types of water!
 Generally, if you order water, you get Mineral Water (what my kids call bubble water).
-If you want tap water, ask for Still water.
+If you want plain old water, ask for Still water.
 (You will most likely get a bottle of it on the table, and there is a good chance you will find it on the bill later).
 On the subject of drinks… most drinks are served in much smaller quantities in Germany than in the US, and forget about free refills!
 I once watched a parents encourage their American son to have “as many Cokes as he wanted”… the bill made his dad go pale.
 Would have been cheaper to give him beer….

 Don’t Ask for a Doggy Bag

 I’m sure that with changing times, there are changing habits, but that doesn’t mean you get to carry the remnants of your meal home in a piece of aluminum foil wrapped to resemble a swan.
 And since well-behaved dogs are allowed into restaurants, no one believes you are taking food home for Waldie.
 The portions may still be big, but they aren’t gigantic!
 (I learned this year that you can ask the waiter for a smaller portion).
 And generally, it’s polite to just finish your plate.
 Your Oma would be pleased.
 (Or do what I do… share your meal…. ) For Bonus Points… eat like a German!
 Fork in the left hand and knife in the right… and keep them there.
 Don’t switch them back and forth, and for goodness sake DO NOT hold your fork with your fist while cutting your meat… I promise, your food will not try to escape!

 Don’t Expect a Table all for Yourself at a Biergarten